ganeshuirepo/angular-basics/README.md

 		Sample Test case in Protractor (refer e2e folder)

-Hope all basic Angular stuff covered, Happy Coding. please feel free to if you found any bugs in existing code..
+Hope all basic Angular stuff covered, Happy Coding. please comment if you found any bugs or need any clarifications in the code..